The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

 Contractual subordination is allowed under Luxembourg law.
-The existing creditor may agree to subordinate the existing secured debt contractually to newly created debt by entering into an intercreditor agreement or subordination agreement.
-It will determine the rights of each class of creditors (senior, mezzanine, junior) with respect to, in particular, their rank and subordination, the payment arrangements and the enforcement of security interests.
+The existing creditor may agree to subordinate the existing secured debt contractually to newly created debt by entering into an inter-creditor agreement or subordination agreement.
+This will determine the rights of each class of creditors (senior, mezzanine, junior) with respect to, in particular, their rank and subordination, the payment arrangements and the enforcement of security interests.

 In theory, contractual subordination survives an insolvency situation of a Luxembourg borrower.

 A lender holding or enforcing security over a real estate property or shares should not be liable for environmental damage, provided it did not cause the damage to the environment itself, nor otherwise controlled the activities of the operator of the real estate property at the origin of any environmental damage.